Careers and Employability Service

 • political and social science research

-• human resource management
+• human resource management and recruitment

 Graduate destinations from the Graduate Outcomes survey